Anwarisbased/laravelCR/QWEN.md

 - Use Laravel Queues for background processing
 - Use Laravel Cache for performance optimization
 - Use Laravel's testing framework for comprehensive test coverage
+- **TESTING RULE: Only write integration tests, never mock final classes or dependencies.
+Always test the real behavior and actual implementations.**

 ## Key Directories & Files
 - `laravel-vertical-slices/` - Contains implementation plans for different features